Approvals

 The analyst can interactively perform operations on dummy tables, to extract the desired information.
 Once the analyst is satisfied with their analysis, they can clean up their notebook so that the entire notebook is executable in a linear fashion from top to bottom.

 To record an analysis, the user calls crandas.script.record() before executing any crandas commands.
 Any commands executed afterwards are appended to the recorded script.
-Since recording happens when the user is connected to the design environment, the commands will return normal output (on the dummy data).
+Since recording happens when the user is connected in design mode, the commands will return normal output (on the dummy data).

-After the analysis is complete, the user calls crandas.script.save(), which saves the recorded analysis as a JSON-formatted script file.
+After the analysis is complete, the user calls crandas.script.save(), which saves the recorded analysis as a .recording script file.
 This file can then be submitted for approval.

 An example: